Reading time: 7 min.

 Can you stop or slow Finasteride shedding?

-The only way to stop or slow Finasteride shedding is to stop taking the drug.
+Unfortunately, most Finasteride users have to go through the Finasteride shedding phase.
+The only way to stop or slow this temporary shedding is to stop taking the drug.
 However, Finasteride isn’t a permanent solution to hair loss — if you stop taking it, DHT production will resume, and your natural hair loss will continue.
+Unlike Finasteride shedding, true hair loss isn’t temporary.

-Finasteride shedding is a normal part of the hair growth process when taking this medication, and is actually a sign that the drug is working — so you shouldn’t try to prevent it.
+Shedding may make you worried about whether Finasteride is working for you.
+But Finasteride shedding is a normal part of the hair growth process when taking this medication and is actually a sign that the drug is working — so you shouldn’t try to prevent it.

-The best thing to do is continue with your prescribed course of the hair loss medication and speak to your trichologist about any concerns.
-Learn more about whether Finasteride works.
+The best thing to do is continue with your prescribed hair loss medication and speak to your trichologist about any concerns.

 How long does it take to see sustained hair growth from Finasteride?

-Like other types of hair loss treatment, it usually takes a few months to see sustained, noticeable hair growth after you start taking Finasteride.
+It usually takes a few months to see sustained, noticeable hair growth after starting Finasteride.
 Most men start to see results 6-8 months after treatment, with final results usually visible after around 12-18 months.

 What are some other side effects of taking Finasteride?